Almond Butter Balls

 • Make almond butter chocolate balls.
 Melt chocolate chips until smooth, and dip the refrigerated balls in the chocolate.
 You’ll want to put them back in the fridge to firm up for an extra 30 minutes (similar to my chocolate peanut butter balls).

 • Add protein.
-When I want to make heartier, more satisfying energy balls, I’ll swap the coconut flour for vanilla protein powder.
+I’ll swap coconut flour for vanilla protein powder when I want to make heartier, more satisfying energy balls.

 • Use slightly wet hands.
 My biggest tip for rolling out no-bake almond butter bites is to use slightly wet or oiled hands.
 Alternatively, I also like to use my 1-inch cookie scoop.